WiseLabCMU/pitot/README.md

 pip install -r requirements.txt
 ```

 **Anonymous OSF Repository**: download and extract the `pitot.zip` repository folder.
 Then, download `data.zip`, and extract into the repository code folder `pitot/`.
-If you wish to use our experiment metadata instead of rerunning from scratch, also download and extract `results.zip` and `results-simulation.zip` into `pitot/`.

-Our benchmarks are also included in `benchmarks.zip`.
+Our WASM benchmarks are also included in `benchmarks.zip`.
 Our benchmarking, cluster management, and edge orchestration system cannot be easily anonymized and submitted via file upload, but will be referenced here at publication.

-**NOTE**: `embedding/128/0.9.npz`, the only checkpoint required to draw our figures, is the only checkpoint included in `results.zip` due to the size of checkpoint files.

 ## Experiments